vision4robotics/SiameseTracking4UAV/README.md

 https://arxiv.org/abs/2205.04281 .

-If you want to use our code libary, experimental results and related contents, please cite our paper using the format as follows:
+If you want to use our code libary, experimental results, and related contents, please cite our paper using the format as follows:

 ```
-@article{Fu2022SiameseOT,
+@article{Fu2023SiameseOT,
         title={{Siamese Object Tracking for Unmanned Aerial Vehicle: A Review and Comprehensive Analysis}},
         author={Fu, Changhong and Lu, Kunhan and Zheng, Guangze and Ye, Junjie and Cao, Ziang and Li, Bowen and Lu, Geng},
-        journal={arXiv preprint arXiv:2205.04281},
+        journal={Artificial Intelligence Review},
-        year={2022},
+        year={2023},
-        pages={1-33}
+        pages={1-77}
 }
 ```